 In general, having these routines and structure to the tasks are very important.
 During the class, students not only need to engage and learn the domain material but also must be taught the types of processes with which the teacher would like them to engage.
 To have students engage in a complex task, it is important to teach the students what actions they need to go through procedurally.
 For the students to then correctly engage in these procedures during class, it is important for a routine to be followed so that the students understand what is expected of them at each step.
 Having students collaborate within the classroom is difficult.
 Students confuse the time spent collaborating with socialization time and may not know how to engage their partner in a productive conversation.
-By teaching and following a routine, the students to collaborate "is a ton of frontloading...but once it is up and running, it is truly beautiful." showing the importance in planning an activity ahead of time and to have set student expectations with what is expected of them within the activity.
+By teaching and following a routine, the students are more likely to be able to engage in the activity as intended.
+Teacher T5 expressed that getting students to collaborate "is a ton of frontloading...but once it is up and running, it is truly beautiful." showing the importance in planning an activity ahead of time and to have set student expectations with what is expected of them within the activity.
 This does not mean that the activity must be structured in the same way each time but that the students can clearly follow the directions laid out for them and that the expectations for these directions follow a structure that is consistent.
 The structure needs to be in place for both working within a phase and also the transitions between the phases.